cjmet/AhMediaPlayer/README.md

 <br>

 ### Code Kentucky
-Code Kentucky is a software development bootcamp in Louisville, Kentucky.
+Code Kentucky is a software development boot camp in Louisville, Kentucky.
 The course is designed to teach the fundamentals of software development and to prepare students for a career in the field.
 The course is taught by experienced professionals in the field.

 * https://codekentucky.org/
 * https://codelouisville.org/